A Letter from the President

-In addition, teachers of spring auditions winners will receive a template regarding programming for the Winners’ Recital on October 11 from Angela Pickering, who is planning the event.
+Teachers of spring auditions winners will receive a template regarding programming for the Winners’ Recital from Angela Pickering, who is planning the event.

-Best wishes for a productive year, and I look forward to seeing all of you at the College Vocal Music Fair and Winner’s Recital on October 11th at St. Luke’s United Methodist Church.
+Best wishes for a productive year, and I look forward to seeing all of you at the Winner’s Recital.

 P.O.
 Box 10044